trinacoin/trinacoin/README.md

 http://www.trinacoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Trinacoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
+Copyright (c) 2019 Trinacoin Developer

 What is Trinacoin?
 ----------------

 Trinacoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 400k blocks (~1.5 year)
- - ~84 million total coins
+ - 30 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 40 coins per block
- - 2016 blocks to retarget difficulty
+ - 2160 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Trinacoin client sofware, see http://www.trinacoin.org.